Timescale Coalescence Makes Hidden Persistent Forcing Spectrally Dark: Introduction

 This is a concrete instance of model-manifold compression under coarse graining: perturbation directions tangent to the reduced family are locally absorbed by reparametrization, whereas only the normal component remains asymptotically visible \cite{ChorinHaldKupferman2000,GivonKupfermanStuart2004,IsraeliGoldenfeld2006,MachtaEtAl2013}.
 A hidden driver can therefore generate a genuine $O(\lambda^2)$ spectral deformation while leaving no $O(\lambda^2)$ distinguishability after projection.
-In that sense, the hidden signature can be dynamically present yet \emph{spectrally dark}.
-The same tangent-absorption geometry is suggested by driven Ornstein--Uhlenbeck precursors at timescale matching, but the discrete-time setting used here is the simplest one in which the projection algebra closes exactly on a compact frequency domain.
+This matters because the inference failure is systematic rather than noisy: more data do not help until the hidden perturbation develops a visible normal component.
+In that sense, the hidden signature becomes \emph{spectrally dark}: dynamically present, but locally invisible after coarse-grained refitting.
+The same tangent-absorption geometry is already suggested by driven Ornstein--Uhlenbeck precursors at timescale matching, but the discrete-time setting used here is the simplest one in which the projection algebra closes exactly on a compact frequency domain.

-What has been missing is a minimal solvable setting in which this projection-controlled loss of visibility can be worked out exactly.
-Existing latent-variable and partially observed inference frameworks can detect hidden structure numerically or asymptotically in specific settings \cite{Rabiner1989,EphraimMerhav2002,AllmanMatiasRhodes2009}, but they do not isolate in closed form when a hidden slow perturbation is absorbed by motion along the reduced model manifold, nor whether detectability must begin at the same order as the raw spectral deformation itself.
+What has been missing is an exact solvable benchmark for when coarse-grained refitting absorbs a hidden slow perturbation.
+Existing latent-variable and partially observed inference frameworks can detect hidden structure numerically or asymptotically in specific settings \cite{Rabiner1989,EphraimMerhav2002,AllmanMatiasRhodes2009}, but they do not isolate in closed form when a hidden slow perturbation is absorbed by motion along the reduced model manifold.
+In particular, they do not determine whether detectability must begin at the same order as the raw spectral deformation itself.

-We therefore define a precise notion of \emph{spectrally dark}: at leading order, the driver contribution aligns with one-pole tangent directions and is absorbed before model-order penalties register it.
-In this stationary Gaussian AR$(1)$ benchmark with nearby one-pole reduction, the issue is therefore a local projection question, not a generic hidden-detection theorem.